 2) Team up the right people (home and school).

 Who Should Care?Childhood obesity should be every caretaker's concern.
 Wise decisions need to be made regarding children's diet in order to remediate the issue.
 Schools, in their effort to solve this problem, have only worsened it.
 Many families, as well, are concerned about the quality of the foods they provide for their children.
 Apart from each other, home and school have not been able to resolve the issue of childhood weight gain.
 However, a collaboration between the two may help children make wise food choices.
 The partnership will also eliminate every opportunity for conflicting choices if healthy choices are consistently provided at school and at home.

 3) Make wise decisions regarding the children's diet.

 You're probably wondering...What Does Food Have to Do with Finding Identity in Christ?
 Well!
 Everything!
 The mere fact that what the children eat affects their mental ability to function is cause for concerns.
 When the food they eat causes their body to malfunction that's because the brain itself is malfunctioning.
 And if the brain malfunctions they cannot discern spiritual things.
 White (1864) states, "The health of the mind is dependent upon the health of the body.
 [Tweet "As Christian parents . . . in order to strengthen in them . . . the love of spiritual things, we"] must regulate the manner of our living, dispense with animal food, and use grains, vegetables, and fruits, as articles of food" (p.
 20).

 Sign up for updates.

-Question: What type of weight issue have you or love ones faced?
-You can leave a comment below.
+Question: What type of weight issue have you or your loved ones faced?
+Share your comment below.